adelowo/portfolio/_posts/2016-12-02-a-subtle-introduction-to-mocking.md

 But hey, how am i sure the `FileSystem` class is working ?
 Nice one.
 It should have it's own tests.

 > Watch closely, this is probably the most important part of the tests.
 Don't get carried away.
-Whatever you mock __MUST__ have it's own test(s)
+Whatever you mock __MUST__ have it's own test(s).

 {% highlight php %}